-The Company continues to have strategic out-licensing discussions for smaller markets (i.e., outside of the United States, Western Europe and Japan) and has concluded four such regional deals.
-On February 9, 2021, the Company licensed otenaproxesul to Nuance Pharma ("Nuance") for commercialization in the Greater China region.
+The Company has concluded four regional licensing deals to date.
+On February 9, 2021, the Company licensed otenaproxesul to Nuance Pharma Limited ("Nuance") for commercialization in the Greater China region.
 The license provides Nuance with exclusive rights to commercialize otenaproxesul in China, Hong Kong, Macau, and Taiwan.
 Under the terms of the agreement, Antibe is entitled to US\$100 million in milestone payments, including US\$20 million upfront and US\$80 million in development and sales milestones, in addition to a double-digit royalty on sales.
 Clinical development and regulatory costs for the region will be borne by Nuance.
+(In May 2023, arbitration proceedings were held with Nuance.
+Please see "Legal Proceedings" for further information.)